 – Article originally from The Generosity Journal Issue Four –

 I was born in Taranaki and later moved to West Auckland.
-My Mum and Dad are both one of eight kids, both Māori, both grew up poor and both experienced family violence.
-They both broke those cycles, as did their siblings.
+My Mum and Dad are both one of eight kids, both Māori, both grew up working class.
 But the other thing my parents have in common is that their grandparents were the last in their whānau to speak Māori.
 This intergenerational loss (or theft) of identity was handed down to my parents, who handed it on to me.

 When I got to high school, I was determined to find my tribe.
 In an effort to be cool, I became Bloods.
 I would wear red clothing head-to-toe, wag school and smoke weed.
 I found solace in music and used all my spare money to buy hip hop albums.